speakeasy-api/openapi-directory/SDKs/github.com/ghes-3.1/1.1.4/java/README.md

 * `orgsCreateWebhook` - Create an organization webhook
 * `orgsDeleteWebhook` - Delete an organization webhook
 * `orgsGet` - Get an organization
-* `orgsGetAuditLog` - Get the audit log for an organization
 * `orgsGetMembershipForAuthenticatedUser` - Get an organization membership for the authenticated user
 * `orgsGetMembershipForUser` - Get organization membership for a user
 * `orgsGetWebhook` - Get an organization webhook